rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 ![](./Figures/VisComp_Fig11-6.PNG)

-The basic rasterization algorithm consists of obtaining 2D samples and then computing the coverag, i.e. whether a projected triangle covers a 2D sample point, and the occlusion, i.e. calculating the depth buffer.
+The basic rasterization algorithm consists of obtaining 2D samples and then computing the coverage, i.e. whether a projected triangle covers a 2D sample point, and the occlusion, i.e. calculating the depth buffer.

 Finding samples in this case is easy since they are distributed uniformly on screen.

 ## 7.1.2 Ray-Casting

-A alternative to rasterization is **ray-casting.**
+An alternative to rasterization is **ray-casting.**

 ![](./Figures/VisComp_Fig11-7.PNG)

 The basic ray casting algorithm looks as follows:

 - Sample: some ray in 3D
-- Coverage: doeas a ray hit the triangle? (ray-triangle intersection tests)
+- Coverage: does a ray hit the triangle? (ray-triangle intersection tests)
 - Occlusion: closest intersection along the ray

 ### 7.1.3 Rasterization vs. Ray-Casting